-The Sony eye tracking also seems better about tracking the eye closest too you.
+The Sony eye-tracking also seems better about tracking the eye closest to you.

-In real world use, the X-T3 eye tracking is still flawless.
+In real-world use, X-T3 eye tracking is still flawless.
 You can also customize which eye it tracks with the X-T3 plus it works with video.
 I don’t think EYE AF works in video with the Sony cameras.
 Correct me if I’m wrong.

 New Features For Manual Focus

-Those that like manual focus lenses will be happy to see a new feature.
+Those who like manual focus lenses will be happy to see a new feature.
 It’s called the Focus Prism.

-It’s cool and really good when your outside in brighter conditions and can’t quite see your screen with great clarity.
+It’s cool and really good when you are outside in brighter conditions and can’t quite see your screen with great clarity.

-I find it work best with decently fast lenses to medium speed lenses, think f1.4 and up.
-However, If you’re shooting with ultra fast lenses like f0.85 or f0.95, it’s just not going to give you the precision you get and need from focus peaking.
+I find it works best with decently fast lenses to medium-speed lenses, think f1.4 and up.
+However, If you’re shooting with ultra-fast lenses like f0.85 or f0.95, it’s just not going to give you the precision you get and need from focus peaking.
 It’s cool but does take a lot of practice.
 I kind of wish they would add a focus light that would flash like the Canon cameras do to go along with this feature.

 With the prism, you can’t move it, but you can punch in for 100% crop view.
-I’m still getting use to this, but right now I still prefer focus peaking.
-I also still wish they would add a more aggressive option to focus peaking.
+I’m still getting used to this, but right now I still prefer focus peaking.
+I also still wish they would add a more aggressive option to focus on peaking.

 Huge Upgrades To JPG

-With Fujifilm, you’re actually really missing out by ignoring what you can do with JPG images.
-So much work and time and science has gone into making the JPGs look great with Fujifilm cameras and they’ve taken it a step further with the X-T3.
+With Fujifilm, you’re missing out by ignoring what you can do with JPG images.
+So much work time and science has gone into making the JPGs look great with Fujifilm cameras and they’ve taken it a step further with the X-T3.

 It is so much better to let the camera do as much processing with the RAW sensor data than to try to fiddle with the RAW files yourself with expensive third-party programs.

-Every image in this review was shot JPG then noodled a little with Lightroom.
+Every image in this review was shot JPG and then noodled a little with Lightroom.